-- 6.1 General pre-commissioning checks relevant to safe operation consist of the following: - Ensure that no foreign bodies are present within the fan or casing. - Check electrical safety e.g. Insulation and earthing. - Check guarding of system - Check operation of Isolators/Controls. - Check fastenings for security. - 6.2 Other commissioning requirements are given in the relevant product documentation.
+6.1 General pre-commissioning checks relevant to safe operation consist of the following: Ensure that no foreign bodies are present within the fan or casing.
+Check electrical software a level to provide the provided of the control of the contr

+Check electrical safety e.g. Insulation and earthing.
+Check guarding of system.

+Check operation of Isolators/Controls.

+Check fastenings for security.

+Other commissioning requirements are given in the relevant product documentation.